Bulletin from the Annual General Meeting of Coor Service Management Holding AB (publ) 2022

-Coor Service Management Holding AB’s Annual General Meeting was held today, Monday, April 26, 2021.
-In order to reduce the risk of spreading covid-19, the Meeting was held entirely by postal voting, in accordance with temporary legislation.
+Coor Service Management Holding AB’s Annual General Meeting was held today, Friday, April 29, 2022.
+The Annual General Meeting was conducted by way of postal voting pursuant to temporary legislation.

-The Meeting resolved in accordance with the proposal of the Nomination Committee that the number of members of the Board of Directors elected by the Meeting shall be seven.
-It was resolved to re-elect Anders Ehrling, Mats Granryd, Mats Jönsson, Monica Lindstedt, Kristina Schauman and Heidi Skaaret as Board members.
-The meeting also elected Magnus Meyer as new Board member.
+The Meeting resolved in accordance with the proposal of the Nomination Committee that the number of members of the Board of Directors elected by the Meeting shall be six.
+It was resolved to re-elect Mats Granryd, Magnus Meyer, Kristina Schauman and Heidi Skaaret as Board members.
+The meeting also elected Karin Jarl Månsson and Linda Wikström as new Board members.

 Mats Granryd was re-elected as Chairman of the Board of Directors.